kritika-Passi/CreditCardFraudDetection-Model/README.md

 # CreditCardFraudDetection-Model
-It is a simple machine learning model build using logistic Regression algorithm to detect credit card fraud
+It is a simple machine learning model built using logistic Regression algorithm to detect credit card fraud